Skip to main content

 Saint Slayer: Spear of Sacrilege was developed by Lillymo Games.

-Saint Slayer: Spear of Sacrilege has received positive reviews from players and positive reviews from critics.
+Saint Slayer: Spear of Sacrilege has received mostly positive reviews from players and mostly positive reviews from critics.
 Most players liked Saint Slayer: Spear of Sacrilege for its music but disliked it for its grinding.

 Saint Slayer: Spear of Sacrilege is a single player game with multiplayer and local co-op support.